 - Scalable

-However, it is difficult to spy on successful solo ad campaigns in the Solo Advertising space.
+However, it is challenging to spy on successful solo ad campaigns in the Solo Advertising space.
 In fact, there aren’t any prebuilt tools for it.
 If someone wants to know how others use solo ad traffic in their business, they must go through the sales funnel manually!

 How do you buy solo ads for eCommerce products?